PCSFN Lifetime Achievement Award

 The President's Council on Sports, Fitness & Nutrition (PCSFN) Lifetime Achievement Award is given annually to up to five individuals whose careers have greatly contributed to the advancement or promotion of physical activity, fitness, sports, or nutrition nationwide.

 Factors considered in the selection process include: span and scope of career; population and area of PCSFN mission served; reach of individual’s work; successes for the individual; and miscellaneous information.
-Please see the nomination form for detailed criteria for the nomination process.

 2016 Lifetime Achievement Awardees